min2ha/ukwa-site/content/target/53961/index.en.md

   "subject": "UK General Election 2017"
 }

-# The Ferret: GitHub - CSV files scraped from the Facebook Page API

 This repository contains 16 CSV files scraped from the Facebook Page API, collected by the Ferret (https://theferret.scot), a non-profit media organisation, based in Scotland.